scottglew/TMGResponsiveAuthForms/README.md

 8. Restart the TMG Firewall Service (yeah, I know...
 Unfortunately TMG Caches these pages and restarting the service is the only way to clear it as far as I know).

-Browse to the site and TMG will present the new authentication page.
+Browse to the site and Forefront TMG will present the new authentication page.
 Try it on a smart phone or tablet and marvel at its beauty.

 #Issues